big-data-europe/mu-init-daemon-service/README.md

 Microservice to report the progress of a service's initialization process.

 ## Available requests
+Indication of the state can happen in two main ways.
+The first way describes processes which finish, the second describes processes which may keep running forever.

+### Types of processes and their states
+Processes which finish generally have the following states:

+- not_started
+- starting (see /boot)
+- running  (see /execute)
+- done (see /finish)

+Processes which accept requests tend to have the following states:

+- not_started
+- starting (see /boot)
+- ready (see /ready)

+All processes may end in a 'failed' state, which locks further steps to start automatically.
+See /fail.

+### Overview of available calls

 #### GET /canStart
 Validate if a given step (specified by its code) of a pipeline can be started.
 The step is specified through the step query param.
 Returns `"true"` or `"false"` as `text/plain` on success.

 _E.g. /canStart?step="hdfs_init"_

+### PUT /boot
+Starts the booting of a step in the pipeline.
+The step is specified through the step query param.
+Returns `204` on success.

+_E.g. /boot?step="hdfs_init"_

 #### PUT /execute
 Start the execution of a step in a pipeline.
 The step is specified through the step query param.
 Returns `204` on success.